|Supported Platforms and Compilers|

-The most recent version of Adobe PDF Library is version 15, released in the spring of 2016.
-We also support version 10 of the product.
+The most recent version of Adobe PDF Library is Version 18.
+We also support Version 15 of the product.

-Datalogics will provide you with the compressed files and directories for the Adobe PDF Library SDK as a self-extracting executable file, and appropriate to your platform:
+Datalogics provides the Adobe PDF Library SDK installation file in a format appropriate to your platform:

-The file download will include program code, samples, and supporting materials for the core Adobe PDF library and for interfaces for Java and Microsoft .NET.
-The CPlusPlus folders hold the DLL or JAR files, resources, and sample programs for the core PDF library.
-The DLL files for .NET (including C# and VB.NET) and .jar files for Java are found in the "Binaries" folders under /Java and /DotNET.
+The CPlusPlus folders hold the DLL files and sample programs for the Adobe PDF library.
+The libraries for .NET and for Java are found in the "Binaries" folders under Java, DotNET, and DotNETCore.

 Supported Platforms and Compilers

 The following table lists the supported platforms, operating system and compiler versions for the most recent release of the Adobe PDF Library.
-All of them are compatible with both 32 and 64 bit platforms.
+All of them are compatible with both 32 and 64 bit platforms for APDFL version 15.

 |Platform||Operating System Version||Compiler and Version|